TUM-DSE/seminars/SoSe2022-sys-seminar-README.md

 - The seminar is organized by the [Chair of Decentralized Systems Engineering](https://dse.in.tum.de/) at TU Munich.

+## Registration

+- **Capacity:** We plan to have at most 24 places in the seminar.
+- **Deadline:** We will enroll you for the course 14 days after matching.
+If you want to drop out, you will need to inform us before the registration deadline.

 ## Slack workspace

 We will use Slack for all communication.
 Please enroll in our Slack workspace using your official TUM email address.